close

 In society, people view children as innocent and ignorant beings because they lack worldly experiences.
 As a result, the fact that children can cause and shed light on problems in adult relationships is often overlooked.
 Jhumpa Lahiri’s collection of short stories, Interpreter of Maladies, discusses the factors that contribute to the success or failure of relationships.
 In the stories, “A Temporary Matter,” “Interpreter of Maladies,” and “Sexy,” children directly affect the fate of each romantic relationship.
 Therefore, Lahiri uses children as catalysts to propel relationships towards their destinies.

-First of all, in “A Temporary Matter,” the death of Shoba and Shukumar’s child leads to their eventual separation.
+In “A Temporary Matter,” the death of Shoba and Shukumar’s child leads to their eventual separation.
 At the time their child is born, the two are physically far apart--Shukumar is in Baltimore and Shoba is in Boston.
 They each cope with the death of their child differently, and thus, they continue to drift away from each other.
 For instance, though unreasonable, Shoba blames Shukumar for not being with her at the time of the incident.
 Her once caring attitude disappears, as shown by the fact that she stops cooking and stops dressing nicely.
 Meanwhile, the two put as much distance between themselves as possible while still living together.
-Shoba takes on extra hours at work, and Shukumar sets up his study in the nursery, “partly because the room soothed him, and partly because it was the place Shoba avoided” (Lahiri 8).
+Shoba takes on extra hours at work, and Shukumar sets up his study in the nursery, “partly because the room soothed him, and partly because it was the place Shoba avoided” (Lahiri, 1999, p.
+8).
 When Shoba finally tells Shukumar that she is moving out, Shukumar reveals the gender of their child to solidify their separation.
-Lahiri states, "These were the things he had told her.
+Lahiri writes, "These were the things he had told her.
 He had held his son, who had known life only within her, against his chest in a darkened room in an unknown wing of the hospital.
-He had held him until a nurse knocked and took him away, and he promised himself that day that he would never tell Shoba, because he still loved her then, and it was the one thing in her life that she had wanted to be a surprise" (22).
+He had held him until a nurse knocked and took him away, and he promised himself that day that he would never tell Shoba, because he still loved her then, and it was the one thing in her life that she had wanted to be a surprise" (Lahiri, 1999, p.
+22).
 Shukumar withholds information about the child in an attempt to spare Shoba and save their relationship, but when he realizes it is destined to fail, he releases the information and thus releases Shoba.

 Get a custom paper now from our expert writers.